dhernandez0/stixels/README.md

 - Disparity: Maximum disparity of the disparity map, this depends on the stereo-pair cameras

 Other parameters (main.cu):
-- Focal: Depends on the cameras you are using
+- Focal: Depends on the cameras you are using (in pixels)
-- Baseline: Depends on the cameras you are using
+- Baseline: Depends on the cameras you are using (in meters)
-- Camera Center Y: Depends on the cameras you are using
+- Camera Center Y: Depends on the cameras you are using (in pixels)
-- Column Step: This is the width of the stixels, depends on what you want to do with stixels afterwards
+- Column Step: This is the width of the stixels, depends on what you want to do with stixels afterwards (in pixels)

 ## How to generate the output image